JPrendy/Travis-and-Jenkins-test/README.md

 ### How to use Jest

-See the following link https://jestjs.io/docs/en/getting-started
+Use the following link for reference https://jestjs.io/docs/en/getting-started

+To run the unit tests using our CI, use `npm run test`.